cityssm/tip-of-the-month/2024/12-dec/qr-codes.md

 Have you ever been to a public meeting, and wanted a copy of the agenda?
 A QR Code could be posted at the door of meeting, linking to a webpage containing the agenda document, and other supporting materials.

+### Increase Accessibility and Offer Translations

+Have a sign or plaque that's only in English?
+A QR Code could be placed next to the sign, linking to a webpage containing all of the information from the sign.
+Once that information is on the user's smartphone, the user could use their translation app to get the sign's text in their preferred language.
+They could also use their phone's text-to-voice features to have the sign read to them.

 ### More Ideas